Traffic Ticket Laws: 9 Weird or Obscure Georgia Driving Laws

 So, if you get pulled over, and you don’t know why, you could have broken one of the following laws that police say many drivers seem not to know exist:

-1. The Georgia slowpoke law
+1. The Georgia Slowpoke Law

 You may be pulled over and cited even if traveling at the posted speed limit.